 A sans serif font, Verdana promises to be one of the clearest fonts and has great readability.

-Introduced for online reading, Georgia appears to be a modern and professional font, one which can be used with most types of websites.
+Introduced for online reading, Georgia appears to be a modern and professional font, one which is being used in many websites.

 - Comic Sans Serif:

-It is mainly used in comics and is informal.
+It is mainly used for matter written in comics, and is informal.

 - Times New Roman: